airbnb/javascript/README.md

   <a name="whitespace--in-braces"></a><a name="18.11"></a>
   - [19.12](#whitespace--in-braces) Add spaces inside curly braces. eslint: [`object-curly-spacing`](https://eslint.org/docs/rules/object-curly-spacing.html)

+    > Why add spaces for these and not brackets?
+We may never know, but probably because it was some guy's personal preference with no other logical reason to back it up :shrug:

     ```javascript
     // bad
     const foo = {clark: 'kent'};